cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/tutorial/reu/python/index.md

 ## Python venv

-Before you install packages, you need to create a Python venv in your loacl envioronment.
+Before you install packages, you need to create a Python venv in your local environment.
 We typically do this with

 ```bash
 $ python3.9 -m venv ~/ENV3
 $ source ~/ENV3/bin/activate
 ```

-or for Windows executed in gitbash
+or for Windows executed in git bash

 ```bash
 $ python -m venv ~/ENV3